 A.16.12.
-The basis for the categorization and grouping of postulated initiating events should be described and justified.
-The list of scenarios to be addressed in this chapter of the safety analysis report should cover anticipated operational occurrences, design basis accidents and design extension conditions.
-The postulated initiating events in each group should be evaluated to identify the events that would be bounding, and the events selected for further analysis should be indicated and justified.
-The events selected for further analysis should include those having potential consequences that are bounding for all other postulated initiating events in the group.
+The initiating events in each group should be evaluated to identify the events that would be bounding, and the events selected for further analysis should be indicated and justified.
+The events selected for further analysis should include those having potential consequences that are bounding for all other initiating events in the group.